 Before joining the firm, Beth gained practical experience as a law librarian at the Matheson Courthouse.
 As law librarian, she did legal research and supported pro se litigants as they completed legal forms and navigated their way through Utah’s legal system.

+Beth and her wife have two children.
 Outside of the office, Beth spends her free time listening to podcasts and audiobooks, sewing, doing home improvement projects, and texting back and forth with her wife about what’s for dinner.
 Beth's pronouns are she/her/hers.